msavin/Parrot/README.md

 Parrot is a router designed for Meteor.
 It gives you reactivity in all the right places while costing your visitors less than four kilobytes of bandwidth.
 For maximum pleasure, combine with `Template.dynamic`.
 For maximum information, see GUIDE.md.

-An easy way to undestand Parrot is to think of it as having Session/Reactive-Dict on the URL instead of in the application.
+An easy way to undestand Parrot is to think of it in two ways.
+First, as if every URL change is basically a function call.
+Second, it's like having Session/Reactive-Dict on the URL instead of in memory.
+For more details, see GUIDE.md.

 ```javascript
 /*_____________________________________________________________________